-Red Hot Chili Peppers are rolling into Music City on the latest date of their huge tour.
+Red Hot Chili Peppers are rolling into the city of brotherly love on the latest date of their huge tour.

-The funk-rock legends have been playing shows aross the United States after a series of dates in Europe.
+The funk-rock legends have been playing shows aross the United States and North America after a series of dates in Europe earlier in the summer.

-Red Hot Chili Peppers are coming to Nashville.
+Red Hot Chili Peppers are coming to Philadelphia.

 They will be joined by a number of special guests.

 If you have tickets or thinking of getting them, here is all you need to know: